 Bass BII 7YLW - bass trombone, large taper, 9.5", yellow brass, lightweight

-Tenor 7YCT - tenor trombone, 8.5", yellow brass, annealed, lightly used
+Tenor 2G - tenor trombone, 8.5", gold brass, unsoldered rim, lightly used, perfect condition

 The 7 bells feature a soldered bead: favors pointed articulations and centered sound.
 Type 7 bells are a modified 2 piece construction, made to combine the best playing characteristics of both one piece and two piece bells.

 Other numbers and letters after the first two signify a variety of options and are sometimes combined.